A set of easy-to-understand and

 Many books talk about weight loss.
 Many people say they have good ideas for losing weight.
 Many companies make weight loss capsules and pills.
 Many companies make food or recipes to help people lose weight.
 Many companies offer exercise courses.

-I have worked in the Boston area for 18 years.
+I have worked in the Boston area since 1991.
 Boston Magazine and Bostonian Magazine both awarded me the Best Herbalist award.
-In 18 years, I've helped many overweight people and I've learned a lot from them, including many ways to lose weight.
+I've helped many overweight people and I've learned a lot from them, including many ways to lose weight.

 Given this simple idea, you should try to adjust your diet to exclude cold things and include warm and hot things.
 Soup, water, tea, and even milk and juice should be drank warm, or at least room temperature.
 Millennia ago in Asia, fast food didn't exist; now it does, and the rise thereof correlates to the rise in overweight children there.
 I don't think anything is wrong with the food; rather, they have a poor combination.
 The oily food combined with cold soda keeps that oil in your body longer, promotes gas and the expansion of the stomach, and creates phlegm.
 That phlegm in turn may cause stuffiness and snoring at night, which hinders your breathing; taking in less oxygen makes you worse off in the morning, losing focus and short term memory, and slows your metabolism, causing fatigue.
 If you don't stay active, and if you are not inclined to be active, then you will not burn any calories.
 Continuing a diet of this sort will cause weight gain over time.